fedora-python/portingguide/source/process.rst

 with Python 3.
 Check if this is the case.

+As first you can get porting status information from ``setup.py`` or ``setup.cfg`` files, where compatible Python versions can be mentioned in classifiers.

 Some projects took advantage of the backwards incompatible upgrade to clean up their interfaces.
 For any libraries that are ported already, look in their documentation for